-The creative duo behind Hunter & Gatti, Cristian Borillo and Matin Cespedes, have worked together for over a decade and will now be launching their first art exhibition in New York City on November 20th and November 21st.
+The creative duo behind Hunter & Gatti, Cristian Borillo and Martin Cespedes, have worked together for over a decade and will now be launching their first art exhibition in New York City on November 20th and November 21st.
 The pair has worked with many notable brands including Hugo Boss, Guess and Massimo Dutti.
 The showing will feature their photography and painting works as well as the premier edition of their online magazine HG Issue.
 Recently, we got a chance to interview Hunter & Gatti about their process and upcoming exhibit held at the OPENHOUSE Gallery in New York.

 What inspired you to do multi-media art (using paint on your photos)?